Global CucinaGlobal Cucina

 10. 10

-Melt the remaining 4 Tbsp butter.
-Brush the rectangles lightly with half the butter.
-Cut again in half, lengthwise.
-You will have 4 rectangles now.
+Melt the remaining 4 tablespoons butter.
+Brush one of the rectangles lightly with half the butter, then cut it in half lengthwise.
+Fold the dough and cut into 4 even pieces to form 16 rolls.

 11. 11